 A sweet ending to our gathering were these mini tackle boxes full of sweets and gummies.
 They had little dividers in them that you could remove to make the sections bigger.
 I included: gummy worms, fishy crackers, Swedish fish, and shark gummies.
 I then tied some bakers twine with a fishing float and this printable to complete the favors.

 I printed these favor tags on Avery 2/12 inch circle stickers and then stuck them on some cardstock I cut with the cricut.
 Then punched a hole in the top.
-These favor tags are available as a free printable, or if you’d like to have it customized with your child’s name like in the photo I can do that for $5.
+These favor tags are available as part of the digital party bundle, or if you’d like to have it customized with your child’s name like in the photo I can do that for $5.
 Just email the request to firstname.lastname@example.org.